megamaz/ImageGameEngine/README.md

 The output is formatted as `address: code`.

+### `simplifier.py`
+Takes in a 256x256 image and reduces the Red color space to be instructions only.
+To get more fun result, I recommend you go into `randomness.py` and comment out `0xEE`, `0xEF`, and `0xD0`.

+Takes two parameters:
+1. Path to input png
+2. Path to output png

 # Instructions
 The list of instructions.
 They'll be written in hex (`0x00` to `0xFF`).